Zabanaa/jabbbar/README.md

 # Jabbbar

-Jabbbar is a wrapper for the Dribbble API.
-It is written in Python 3 and it's designed to help you interface with the resources and content served by Dribbble.
-It will allow you to effortlessly make calls.
+Jabbbar is a Python 3 wrapper for the Dribbble API.
+It is designed to help you effortlessly interface with the resources and content served by Dribbble.

 _Please note that you are limited to 60 requests per minute and 1440 requests per day (for calls using OAuth)_

 ## Requirements

-Before you start using Jabbbar, please ensure you have registered an application with Dribbble on their [developers site][1].
+Before you start using Jabbbar, please ensure you have that you have registered an application with Dribbble on their [developers site][1].

 You will be asked to give your app a name, a description, a url and a callback url.
-(Which will be used to redirect your users to your site after they agree to give you access to their account information).
+(Which will be used to redirect users to your site after they agree to grant you access to their account).

-When your app is registered, You will be given two keys: a **client id** and a **client secret**.
+When your app is registered, You will be receive two keys: a **client id** and a **client secret**.
 Make note of those as you will need both to request an access token.

 _Be careful NOT to share your client secret publicly_